Duper: The format that's super!

 2,

-Tuples are similar to arrays, although parsers may choose to handle them differently.
-They are surrounded by parenthesis ( and ).
+Tuples are similar to arrays, but are surrounded by parenthesis ( and ) instead.

 {